uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 We can build the scene to the headset, but as this can take a while, to save time I have pre-installed it for you.
 I will show you how to do it yourself later in the worksheet.

 -  Clear the space around you then put the headset on,
-- -follow the instructions to create a guardian boundary.
+- Follow the instructions on the headset  to create a guardian boundary, I recommend the stationary boundary when working in the busy classroom.
-- Open the app:
+- You should see a unity log on the menu bar, this is the pre-installed sample scene:
+- Click on it to open.

 ![app](https://uwetom.github.io/media-production-worksheets/wk17-vr-introduction/images/vr_app.png)